Ben And Miriam Lau Foundation

 How does Ben And Miriam Lau Foundation spend its money?

 Ben And Miriam Lau Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to Ben And Miriam Lau Foundation tax-deductible?